L0wl/git2md/README.md

 ---

-## 🔧 Global Ignore Patterns
+## 🔧 Global Exclusion Patterns

-You can create a `.globalignore` file in the same directory as the script to specify patterns that should be ignored across all repositories.
+You can create a `.mdignore` file in the same directory as the script to specify patterns that should be excluded for all repositories.
 The format is identical to `.gitignore`.

-#### 📝 Example `.globalignore`
+#### 📝 Example `.mdignore`

 ```plaintext
 __pycache__/